symbol/symbol-docs/source/concepts/mosaic.rst

 Cost
 ****

-The cost of creating a mosaic is `configurable per network <https://github.com/nemtech/catapult-server/blob/master/resources/config-network.properties>`_.
+The cost of creating a mosaic is :properties:`configurable per network <config-network.properties>`.
 By default, it has a cost of ``500 cat.currency`` plus transaction fees.

 *******
 Example